grafi-tt/sayhisort/README.md

 * https://github.com/aphitorite/Logsort

-  Quicksort with stable partitioning.
-IIUC it's worst-case time complexity is O(N^2) due to simple pivot selection.
-It's partioning algorithm, which assigns bits to sequences' arrangement, is still very elegant.
+  Quicksort with stable partitioning, which is empirically very fast.
+Its partitioning algorithm, which interprets sequences' arrangement as tag bits, is very elegant.
+While it has O(N^2) worst-case time complexity and requires a buffer to hold log2(N) items, arguably there's room of improvements.

 ## Algorithm detail

-It's the variant of bottom-up block merge sort that
+Sayhisort is a variant of bottom-up block merge sort that

 * search (approximately) 2√N unique keys for imitation buffer and data buffer at first, and
 * alternately apply left-to-right merge and right-to-left merge to skip needless buffer movement, if data buffer is available.